sharetribe/ftw-daily/docs/env.md

 ## Defining configuration

-When the Starter App is started locally with `yarn run dev` or `yarn run dev-server`, you can set environment variables by using the (gitignored) `.env` file.
+When the app is started locally with `yarn run dev` or `yarn run dev-server`, you can set environment variables by using the (gitignored) `.env` file.
 The repository contains a template file `.env-template` with default configuration.
 Just copy that as `.env` and edit as necessary.